mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 A representative from Aquatica told me the next batch of housings was arriving from the paint shop within a few days.
 I offered to pay extra to have it overnighted, via Backscatter, to DC.
 Even with this extra expense, the overall price remained significantly cheaper than the Nauticam.

-For extra peace-of-mind, I also purchased the add-on [Aquatica SURVEYOR vacuum & moisture sensor system](http://aquatica.ca/en/accessories_surveyor.html).
+For extra peace of mind, I also purchased the add-on [Aquatica SURVEYOR vacuum & moisture sensor system](http://aquatica.ca/en/accessories_surveyor.html).
 Before entering the water, I could turn on a moisture sensor inside the housing and pump out the air to form a vacuum.
 If the vaccum became compromised or the moisture sensor detected water while on the dive, an audible alarm would sound and a bright red LED would flash.

 I received the gear just in time – a few days before I flew out.